jankner/meta-report/report.md

 Things get more troublesome when we try to do the same thing in the GADT representation.
-The reason is that is difficult to give a type to variables since there is no explicit connection between the variable's binding site and it's uses.
+The reason is that is difficult to give a type to variables since there is no explicit connection between the variable's binding site and its uses.
 They are only connected by the name of the variable.
 There is a solution to this, but it requires some type-level programming and is relatively complicated. [@benton2012strongly]